-Some tribes have asserted that the NIGC's authority to promulgate and monitor compliance with standards for Class III gaming intrudes upon tribal sovereignty.
-The Act recognizes and balances Tribal, Federal, and State interests.
-The IGRA as written requires tribes to debate whether they wish to cede a small portion of their sovereignty in order to game and thereby increase tribal funding to carry out other sovereign tasks.
+Some tribes have asserted that the NIGC's authority to promulgate and monitor compliance with standards for class III gaming intrudes upon tribal sovereignty.
+The act recognizes and balances tribal, Federal, and State interests.
+The IGRA as written accuracy tribal tribal techniques. written requires tribes to debate whether they wish to cede a small portion of their sovereignty in order to game and thereby increase tribal funding to carryout other sovereign tasks.
 If a tribe opts to invest in gaming it must protect itself and its assets.
-The Federal government also seeks to protect this investment in tribal sovereignty by ensuring tribal gaming succeeds, for a scandal at one gaming facility has the ability to negatively affect all operations.
-The vast majority of visitors to the gaming facilities are non-Indian and these visitors will only continue to patronize tribal gaming operations if the hard- won reputation for integrity and well-regulated gaming is maintained.
+The Federal Government also seeks to protect this investment in tribal sovereignty by ensuring tribal gaming succeeds, for a scandal at one gaming facility has the ability to negatively affect all operations.
+The vast majority of visitors to the gaming facilities are non-Indian and these visitors will only continue to patronize tribal gaming operations if the hard-won reputation for integrity and well-regulated gaming is maintained.
 The most effective measure of any nation's sovereignty is its ability to provide for its needs and the needs of its people.
 Self-sufficiency for tribal nations is a stated goal of the IGRA.
-Weakening the strong regulation of Class III gaming thus works against tribal sovereignty and selfsufficiency.
+Weakening the strong regulation of class III gaming thus works against tribal sovereignty and self-sufficiency.